How to Tenderize Thin Chicken Breasts: Simple Tips for Juicy, Flavorful Results

 What is the best liquid to tenderize chicken?

-The best liquid to tenderize chicken depends on the method and flavor profile you want to achieve.
-Common options include:
+The best liquid for tenderizing chicken depends on the cooking method and the flavor you want to achieve.
+Popular choices include:

-• Buttermilk: Perfect for fried chicken, it gently tenderizes while adding a creamy tang.
+• Buttermilk: An excellent choice for fried chicken, it gently tenderizes while enhancing the flavor with a rich, tangy taste.

-• Lemon Juice: An acidic liquid that breaks down proteins and adds a bright flavor.
+• Lemon Juice: A natural acidic tenderizer that breaks down proteins while adding a citrusy fresh flavor.

 What to soak chicken in to make it tender?